heitorchang/natural-languages/mandarin/gwoyeu-romatzyh-studies/README.txt

 Emacs Gwoyeu Romatzyh input method, converted from chinese-py-b5

-Note: Pinyin was translated halfway by a script and finished manually.
-There may be some errors.

-Copy the expressions from add-to-dot-emacs.txt to your ~/.emacs file, replacing the directory with the path where you have saved this repository.
+File: gwoyeu-romatzyh-input.el

+Update for Emacs 26.2:

+Create a directory "lisp/" under "emacs-26.2/"

+Copy gwoyeu-romatzyh-input.el to this lisp/ directory and run byte-compile-file

+Add to .emacs

+;; Quail and leim
+(add-to-list 'load-path "c:/PATH/TO/emacs-26.2/lisp/")
+(require 'gwoyeu-romatzyh-input)

 Restart Emacs and type C-x RET \ to switch input methods

 Type 'chinese-gwoyeu-romatzyh'

 Enjoy 國語羅馬字輸入!

+Note: Pinyin was translated halfway by a script and finished manually.
+There may be some errors.

 CC-CEDICT Gwoyeu Romatzyh Simplified Characters version